dotnet/docs/docs/architecture/cloud-native/resiliency.md

 In a small-scale distributed system, failure will be less frequent, but as a system scales up and out, you can expect to experience more of these issues to a point where partial failure becomes normal operation.

 Therefore, your application and infrastructure must be resilient.
-In the following sections, we'll explore defensive technqiues that you can add to your application and built-in cloud features that you can leverage to help bullet-proof your user's experience.
+In the following sections, we'll explore defensive techniques that you can add to your application and built-in cloud features that you can leverage to help bullet-proof your user's experience.

 >[!div class="step-by-step"]
 >[Previous]()